 Make the most of Al and automation in hiring.
 Artificial intelligence (AI) can be programmed to filter a sizable pool of applicants and only suggest those that pass the screening to the hiring team.

 One can also use predictive analytics to keep ahead of the competition or talent war.
 By analyzing the data of current employees, recruiters can learn what to look for (or watch out for) in future hires.
-Finding out which skills, characteristics, and personality traits are linked to improved retention is further advantageous.

 4. Overcoming Discrimination in Hiring